 Tip: The thing to consider when hand stitching sequins is that you’ll need to maneuver your needle in a way to find the holes in the sequins.
 It’s far easier to sew through the sequin holes than it is to sew through the sequin material.
 So, take your time and feel your way through the sequin fabric for the spots that allow your needle to slip through with minimal resistance.

-Step 6: Flip Some Sequins and Enjoy Your Newly Elevated Jeans!
+Step 6: Flip Some Sequins and Enjoy Your Embellished Jeans!

 What are Challenges to Expect When Sewing with Sequin Fabric?

 Sequin material is not easy to mark and you definitely don’t want ink or market residue on your sequins.
 Instead of drawing a line, I suggest using your seam ripper to “flip” your sequins the opposite way along the line that you want to cut.
 Alternately you can completely remove the sequins where you want to cut.
 Another option is to skip the scissors altogether and use a rotary cutter against a ruler.

 Messy to cut

 Sequins end up everywhere when you cut them.
 Try the tequinique mentioned above to avoid cutting the sequins themselves – instead cut the fabric in between the sequins by flipping them over and revealing the “naked” fabric.”
 You’ll get less mess.
 You’ll probably find the odd stray sequin here and there but at least you won’t be finding them all over the place for month on end.